 What is Preventive Dental Care?

 Preventive dental care is an important element in maintaining good oral health.
-It includes practices that support teeth and gums such as; brushing, flossing, maintaining a healthy diet, and seeing a dentist regularly for checkups and routine cleanings.
+It includes practices that support teeth and gums such as brushing and flossing.
+This is done in conjunction with maintaining a healthy diet, and seeing a dentist regularly for checkups and routine cleanings.

 - Brush twice a day